Color management in three.js

 - Textures with color data (

-- Vertex colors should be stored in linear colorspace.
+- Vertex colors should be stored in Linear-sRGB.

 - Renderer should have

-LinearEncodingand apply gamma correction (TBD) as last pass in post instead.
+LinearEncodingand apply a GammaCorrectionShader as the last pass in post.2

 The goal of all that is a "linear workflow" — lighting calculations are done on linear values.
 When values are in gamma space (or "gamma workflow"), instead, surfaces will respond inconsistently to lighting, appearing too bright in places and too dark in others, or somewhat washed out.
 And obviously, light and color values brought from other PBR programs would not match as expected.
 You can tune your lights carefully and eventually get consistent results with a gamma workflow, too, but the lighting will be more fragile to future changes.